mbeckersys/valgrind-ws/README.md

 may not show the expected results.

 ## Tool Limitations
-This tool in early development, and might not do what you may expect.
+This tool is in early development, and might not do what you may expect.
 Please familiarize yourself with the limitations below.

  * The sampling interval is not exactly equidistant, but happens only at the end of superblocks or exit IR statements.
  * Sharing pages between threads is currently ignored, therefore the working set may be overestimated for multi-threaded programs.
- * If pages unmapped, and another page is later mapped under the same address, they are counted as the same page, even if the contents may be different.
+ * If pages are unmapped and a new page is later mapped under the same address, they are counted as the same page, even if the contents may be different.
 This is less critical for the working set size, but affects the total given in the end.
  * Only pages which are actually accessed are counted.
-For example, readahead is not considered.
+For example, readahead or prefetching are not considered.

 ## Compiling
 ### Prerequisites